MicrosoftDocs/cpp-docs/docs/standard-library/span-functions.md

 The type of the elements in the span.

 *Extent*\
-The number of elements in the span (if known at compile time), otherwise `Dynamic_Extent` indicating that the number of elements is not known until runtime.
+The number of elements in the span (if known at compile time), otherwise `Dynamic_Extent` indicating that the number of elements isn't known until runtime.

 *span*\
 The span to get the raw representation of.